Meenus1/MaliciousURLDetector/README.md

 Enter a URL → receive the safety result in real-time

+---

-🧠 Model Details
+## 🧠 Model Details
-File	Purpose
-MaliciousUrlDetector.h5	Trained BiLSTM model to classify URLs tokenizer.pkl	Converts input URLs into integer sequences for model input label_encoder.pkl	Converts predicted class index → (safe / malicious) label
+MaliciousUrlDetector.h5	- Trained BiLSTM model to classify URLs tokenizer.pkl	- Converts input URLs into integer sequences for model input label_encoder.pkl	- Converts predicted class index → (safe / malicious) label

 Training dataset and .ipynb training notebooks are not included due to size and copyright limitations.

+---

-🔥 Firebase Configuration
+## 🔥 Firebase Configuration
 The backend listens to the following Realtime Database values:

-Key	Function
-Server/Busy	Notifies server when a URL is submitted Server/Url	Encoded URL sent by mobile app Server/Username	Username who initiated the scan USERS/<username>/Result	Scan result returned by the backend
+Server/Busy	- Notifies server when a URL is submitted Server/Url	- Encoded URL sent by mobile app Server/Username	- Username who initiated the scan USERS/<username>/Result	- Scan result returned by the backend

+---

-🤝 Contributing
+## 🤝 Contributing
 This project is intended for educational and portfolio demonstration.
-You may fork the repository and experiment with:

-Improving the ML model

-Adding on-device ML inference

-Expanding threat intelligence APIs
+---